Hooli-Strike-Team/Group1_Project/TEAM_RESOURCES/SQL_TESTING_Worksheet.md

         User_Account
     Description:
         Holds user account data tuples containing: 'Username', 'Password', 'First_Name', 'Last_Name', and 'Email'.
-        User_Account is populated from the submission form on the Create Account page.
+        User_Account is populated via form submission on the Create Account page.
-        Username and Password are verified using this table to grant access to the rest of the application.
+        Username and Password are stored and verified in this table to grant the users with access to the rest of the application.
     Field Descriptions:
         Username, VARCHAR(32) - Primary Key
         Password, VARCHAR(16)